-In order to learn from our past the partnership between the EU and the Council of Europe in the field of youth organised since 2008 a series of seminars on youth work history in Europe.
-These events were initiated and supported first by the Flemish Community (#1-2008, #2-2009, #3-2010), then by Estonian (#4-2011) and Finnish (#5-2014) government.
-Now Malta has taken the initiative to hold the a 6th gathering on youth work history in Europe and lessons for today’s youth work, organised jointly by the EU-CoE youth partnership, the Maltese authorities and Agenzija Zghazagh, Malta.
+In order to learn from our past, the partnership between the EU and the Council of Europe in the field of youth organised since 2008 a series of seminars on youth work history in Europe.
+These events were initiated and supported first by the Flemish Community (#1-2008, #2-2009, #3-2010), then by Estonian (#4-2011) and Finnish (#5-2014) governments.
+Now Malta took the initiative to hold the 6th gathering on youth work history in Europe and lessons for today’s youth work, organised jointly by the EU-CoE youth partnership, the Maltese authorities and Agenzija Zghazagh, Malta.

 These workshops do not aim at purifying an essential youth work concept irrespective of historical and cultural context.
 Rather it was the aim to identify the close links between youth work developments and broader social and cultural trends.
 Tracing back the roots of youth work and identifying different evolutions within and between countries must help us to feed a fundamental discussion on youth work’s multifaceted and multi-layered identity and to cope in a constructive way with recurrent youth work dilemmas (for instance targeted versus universal, agency driven or lifeworld oriented, …).
 Historical consciousness also enables us to go beyond restrictive discussions driven by the issues of the day.
 In that sense the history sessions want to clarify what youth work is, without confining youth work’s identity to a description in terms of current methods.

-From an institutional perspective the history sessions aim at contributing to the political objectives
+From an institutional perspective, the history sessions aimed at contributing to the political objectives

 - “to promote and support research in youth work and youth policy, including its historical dimension and its relevance for youth work policy today” as highlighted in the Resolution of the Council of the European Union on youth work and